danrok19/CS_1/README.md

 # Simple program for subject(IT studies) Cybersecurity

-An Internet application allowing CRUD operations for users on messages
+An Internet application allowing CRUD operations for users with messages

 ##  Main technologies in this part of app